AtsushiSakai/PythonRobotics/README.md

 ![3](https://github.com/AtsushiSakai/PythonRobotics/blob/master/PathPlanning/FrenetOptimalTrajectory/animation.gif)

-It is a optimal trajectory generation in a Frenet Frame.
+This is optimal trajectory generation in a Frenet Frame.

 The cyan line is the target course and black crosses are obstacles.

 The red line is predicted path.

 Ref: